Traffic shaping: Self-limiting sources

-A self-limiting source produces traffic which never exceeds some upper bound, for example media sources which cannot transmit faster than their encoded rate allows.
+A self-limiting source produces traffic which never exceeds some upper bound, for example, media sources which cannot transmit faster than their encoded rate allows.
 Self-limiting sources shape the traffic they generate to a greater or lesser degree.
-Congestion control mechanisms can also affect traffic shaping of sorts - for example TCP's window mechanism implements a variable rate constraint related to bandwidth-delay product.
+Congestion control mechanisms can also affect traffic shaping of sorts - for example, TCP's window mechanism implements a variable rate constraint related to bandwidth-delay product.

-TCP Nice, a modified version of TCP developed by researchers at the University of Texas at Austin, allows applications to request that certain TCP connections be managed by the operating system as near zero-cost background transfers, or nice flows.
+TCP Nice, a modified version of TCP developed by researchers at the University of Texas at Austin, allows applications to request that certain TCP connections be managed by the operating system as near-zero-cost background transfers, or nice flows.
 Such flows interfere only minimally with foreground (non-nice) flows, while reaping a large fraction of spare network bandwidth.

 Relationship to bandwidth management

-Traffic shaping is a specific technique and one of several which combined constitute bandwidth management.
+Traffic shaping is a specific technique and one of several that, combined, constitute bandwidth management.

 ISPs and traffic management

-Traffic shaping is of interest especially to internet service providers (ISPs).
-Their high-cost, high-traffic networks are their major assets, and as such, are the focus of their attentions.
+Traffic shaping is of interest, especially to ISPs.
+Their high-cost, high-traffic networks are their major assets, and as such, are the focus of their attention.
 They sometimes use traffic shaping to optimize the use of their network, sometimes by shaping traffic according to their assessment of importance and thus discouraging use of certain applications.

 Enterprises

 Most companies with remote offices are now connected via a wide area network (WAN).
 Applications tend to be centrally hosted at the head office and remote offices are expected to pull data from central databases and server farms.
-As applications become more hungry in terms of bandwidth and prices of dedicated circuits being relatively high in most areas of the world, instead of increasing the size of their WAN circuits, companies feel the need to properly manage their circuits to make sure business-oriented traffic gets priority over other traffic.
+As applications become hungrier in terms of bandwidth and prices of dedicated circuits being relatively high in most areas of the world, instead of increasing the size of their WAN circuits, companies feel the need to properly manage their circuits to make sure business-oriented traffic gets priority over other traffic.
 Traffic shaping is thus a good means for companies to avoid purchasing additional bandwidth while properly managing these resources.

 Alternatives to traffic shaping in this regard are application acceleration and WAN optimization and compression, which are fundamentally different from traffic shaping.
-Traffic shaping defines bandwidth rules whereas application acceleration using multiple techniques like a TCP performance-enhancing proxy.
+Traffic shaping defines bandwidth rules, whereas application acceleration uses multiple techniques like a TCP performance-enhancing proxy.
 WAN optimization, on the other hand, compresses data streams or sends only differences in file updates.
 The latter is quite effective for chatty protocols like CIFS.